-You are here: Home / Support / Schools / Faculty of Health and Wellbeing / Work Based Learning Team / Placements / Profession Specific Information / MSc Occupational Therapy / Elective Placements
+You are here: Home / Support / Schools / Faculties of Health / Work Based Learning Team / Placements / Profession Specific Information / MSc Occupational Therapy / Elective Placements

 Students can arrange their own elective placement experience for their final placement block.
 (Placement 4).
 Having this opportunity allows students some choice and opportunity to explore a specific occupational therapy specialism and potentially to go on a placement in a non-traditional setting or abroad.
 The Royal College of Occupational Therapists (RCOT) requires that graduates have a range of practice experience with a range of people of all ages (COT 2014).
 So before agreeing any elective placement experience the Occupational Therapy Placement Lead will need to assure themselves that the practice placement the students has propose meets their learning needs within this profile.